patveck/patveck.github.io/index.md

+---
+layout: page
+title: "Pascal van Eck's personal website"
+permalink: /home/
+---
 Pascal van Eck

 Welcome to my personal website where I present my publications and some information about the professional organisations I'm active in.

-Since November 2013, Pascal is consultant at the Software Improvement Group (SIG) in Amsterdam.
+Since October 2021, Pascal is senior software developer at the [Software Improvement Group](https://www.softwareimprovementgroup.com) (SIG) in Amsterdam, after having been a consultant since 2013 at SIG.
 From February 2000 until October 2013, Pascal was assistant professor of Computer Science at University of Twente, The Netherlands, focusing on Enterprise Architecture and IT Governance.